Amazon Stock Price Prediction

 Is Amazon a Good Long-Term Investment?

 Amazon stock rose sharply during the global COVID-19 pandemic but has since forfeited much of its gains due to uncertain market conditions.
-Even after a sharp midsummer rally, shares are still down over 47% in 2022.
+Although the stock is off to a great start in 2023, shares are still down 39% in the last year.

 Regardless of disappointing results in any given quarter, analysts and investors alike believe that Amazon shows a lot of promise for the long term.